satyagraha/gfm_viewer/README.md

 In order to update version:

-	mvn -Dtycho.mode=maven org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=1.5.0-SNAPSHOT
+	mvn -Dtycho.mode=maven org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=1.5.0

+Make sure to do a search through all files to find any occurrences of the old version, as they will be present in some Eclipse plugin manifest and build properties files.

-The repository has Travis CI configured (see buttons about), so every commit should be built and result seen.
+The repository has Travis CI configured (see buttons about), so every commit will be built and the result seen.

 ## To Do